ScriptFUSION/Porter/README.md

 A resource supplies the class name of the provider it expects a connector from when `getProviderClassName()` is called.

 When `fetch()` is called it is passed the connector from which data must be fetched.
-The resource must ensure data is formatted as an iterator of array values whilst remaining as true to the original format as possible; that is, we must avoid renaming or restructuring data because it is the caller's prerogative to perform data customization if desired.
+The resource must ensure data is formatted as an iterator of values whilst remaining as true to the original format as possible; that is, we must avoid renaming or restructuring data because it is the caller's prerogative to perform data customization if desired.
 The recommended way to return an iterator is to use `yield` to implicitly return a `Generator`, which has the added benefit of processing one record at a time.

 The fetch method receives an `ImportConnector`, which is a runtime wrapper for the underlying connector supplied by the provider.
 This wrapper is used to isolate the connector's state from the rest of the application.
 Since PHP doesn't have native immutability support, working with cloned state is the only way we can guarantee unexpected changes do not occur once an import has started.
 This means it's safe to import one resource, make changes to the connector's settings and then start another import before the first has completed.
 Providers can also safely make changes to the underlying connector by calling `getWrappedConnector()`, because the wrapped connector is cloned as soon as `ImportConnector` is constructed.